icopy-site/awesome/docs/awesome/motion-ui-design.md

 * [csstriggers.com](http://csstriggers.com/) – List of CSS properties thats trigger repaint, reflow or compositing.

 ## Libraries
-* [Web Animation Infographics](http://www.awwwards.com/web-animation-infographics-a-map-of-the-best-animation-libraries-for-javascript-and-css3-plus-performance-tips.html) – Great (https://github.com/fliptheweb/motion-ui-design/blob/master/but old) infographic with libraries by used technology.
+* [Web Animation Infographics](http://www.awwwards.com/web-animation-infographics-a-map-of-the-best-animation-libraries-for-javascript-and-css3-plus-performance-tips.html) – Great (but old) infographic with libraries by used technology.
 * [Bouncy Ball](https://sparkbox.github.io/bouncy-ball/) – Comparing animation techniques by showing how to bounce a ball with each one.

 ### CSS